 RELIGION AND FESTIVALS

-Like most native peoples, the Plains Indians believed that spiritual powers were everywhere, in objects as well as in living things.
+Like most Indigenous peoples, the nations of the Plains believed that spiritual powers were everywhere, in objects as well as in living things.
 Young people sought spirituality by spending long periods fasting fasting: going without food or going without certain kinds of food, especially meat. in solitude.
 Shamans shaman: a medicine man in North American native culture.
 Someone with special spiritual gifts and the ability to heal. had special spiritual powers including the power to cure illness.
 The most important religious event was the Sun Dance (the Cree called it the Thirst Dance).
 A special circular lodge was built around a central pole and dancers performed for several days, sometimes without food or water, dancing to the rhythm of various prayers.
-Central to the Sun Dance was the transfer of the "medicine bundle" - a bundle of significant objects (feathers, sacred stones, pipe stems) offered by a virtuous woman from the tribe.
+Central to the Sun Dance was the transfer of the "medicine bundle" - a bundle of significant objects (feathers, sacred stones, pipe stems) offered by a virtuous woman from the group.